Everything We Know About 'Dead to Me' Season 3

 James Marsden even spoke to the possibility of Season 3 centering on the compounding dilemmas in Ben's life to TV Guide.
 He said, "Not only is he maybe going to find out that Jen was responsible for his brother's death, he's also guilty of a hit-and-run.
 And they were the victims of the hit-and-run.
 And his brother was guilty of a hit-and-run in the first season ...
 I believe [Ben] does make a conscious effort to look at himself in the mirror when no one else is looking and do the right thing ... but sometimes the forces can overwhelm."

 It seems like "the forces" will definitely start to "overwhelm," especially given all of the road cams in Jen's neighborhood that will likely prevent Ben's secret from remaining a secret for too long.
+(And based on some paparazzi shots of the set featuring Christina Applegate in a wheelchair, it seems likely he's at fault for some injuries, not just driving away).
 Were that information to come out, Season 3 could also see Jen and Judy trying to find leverage over Ben if he proves to be a threat.
 Detective Perez may have let Jen go after she confessed to killing Steve, but now that the authorities found his body and the investigation is still on, if they're able to connect Jen and Judy to the crime (and the evidence is definitely mounting up against them), they may need to cut some sort of deal with Ben so the two of them keep quiet about their respective crimes.

 It also seems possible that Steve's money-laundering scheme and connection to the Greek mafia will come back in Season 3.
 We've yet to meet any of the shady figures that Steve was working with when he was still alive, and it was only just revealed that the chief of police is somehow involved too, so consider that a large focus of the upcoming season.
 Perhaps Jen, Judy, and Agent Perez will be able to force the mob into covering up the women's crimes, or maybe even more illegal activity is in their future.
 The SoCal pals' secrets just seem unable to stay secrets, no matter how hard they try.